 After just 9 months, a few thousand downloads and many compliments along the way, I've decided to "sunset" my Pi-hole Management App, Pi-Man on 30th June 2021.

 It wasn't such a difficult choice, there are some great alternatives available right now from developers who've been able to spend much more time on their iOS implementation than I was ever able to.
 Put simply, my work commitments just didn't make this a viable long term project.

-I can however look back on this little App with fondness, I’m pleased to say that it led the way and was the first to market with a dedicated Apple Watch App for managing Pi-hole but I'd like to concentrate on my other Apple Watch project(s) which I have some exciting plans for this year.
+I can however look back on this App with fondness and it's pleasing to note that it led the way and was the first to market with a dedicated Apple Watch App for managing a Pi-hole, but I'd like to concentrate on my other Apple Watch project which I have some exciting plans for this year.

-Although I’m a huge fan of Pi-hole, I've recently decommissioned the one I had running in my own network and in its place I've been using NextDNS
+Although a huge fan of Pi-hole I've recently decommissioned the one I had running in my own network and in its place I've been using NextDNS

-My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it's an absolute game changer for me, I now have fully encrypted and privacy focused protection both inside and outside my network on all my Apple devices.
+My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it's a game changer, I now have fully encrypted and privacy focused [^1] protection both inside and outside my network on all my Apple devices.

 Is it worth £18 a year?
 Absolutely.
 If you're interested yourself, their free plan is a great place to start.